 Dog bites can cause injury and pain, but they can also cause diseases.
 About 18% of dog bites are infected with germs.
-Although there are more than 60 different kinds of bacteria, only some can make you sick.
+Although more than 60 different bacteria exist, only some can make you sick.
 Some of the diseases are:

-- Capnocytophaga - a bacteria that can spread through scratches, bites or close contact with an animal.
-Most people won’t get sick, but those with a weak immune system are at greater risk of becoming ill.
+- Capnocytophaga - a bacteria that can spread through scratches, bites, or close contact with an animal.
+Most people won't get sick, but those with a weak immune system risk becoming ill.

-- MRSA (methicillin-resistant Staphylococcus aureus) – an infection that can cause lung, skin, urinary tract and other life-threatening diseases.
+- MRSA (methicillin-resistant Staphylococcus aureus) – is an infection that can cause lung, skin, urinary tract, and other life-threatening diseases.

-- Rabies– an infection that affects the brain and is almost always deadly.
+- Rabies– is an infection that affects the brain and is almost always deadly.

 - Tetanus- a toxin that causes severe paralysis.

-If a dog bit you, the first thing you should do is wash the wound with soap and water thoroughly.
+If a dog bit you, thoroughly wash the wound with water and soap.
 Apply an antibiotic cream to the injury and cover it with a clean bandage.
 If the wound is deep, apply pressure with a dry, clean cloth to stop the bleeding.
-If you can’t stop the bleeding or you start to feel weak, call 911 and seek medical attention immediately.
+If you can't stop the bleeding or start to feel weak, call 911 and immediately seek medical attention.

-Anyone who is bitten by a dog is at risk for contracting diseases.
-You should consider reporting the incident to your local police department or animal control agency especially if:
+Anyone who is bitten by a dog is at risk of contracting diseases.
+You should consider reporting the incident to your local police department or animal control agency, especially if:

 - You're not familiar with the dog and don't know if he has been vaccinated.